shubhamk0027/MockServer/README.md

-### Add Mock Query With Linent Check Mode
+#### Add Mock Query
+Here you can note that the checkMode is false(Lenient).
 It uses JSONAssert for matching the json requestBody.
 You can read more about it [here](https://github.com/skyscreamer/JSONassert).

-STRICT MODE matches all fields order of arrays and no additional fields allowed, and

-ONLY_MATCHING_FIELDS/LENIENT which only matches fields provided in the request matcher
+STRICT MODE matches all fields order of arrays and no additional fields allowed, and ONLY_MATCHING_FIELDS/LENIENT MODE which only matches fields provided in the request matcher

         POST http://localhost:8080/_admin/_add/_mock
         Content-Type: application/json